New Orleans Home Selling Advice

 1. Know that home selling can be stressful

-Strangers will be walking the halls that are lined with your photographs and making judgements on your style, your taste in colors, and the little scratches and dents that come with a well loved home.
+If you have finally decided to put up your New Orleans home for sale, remember that strangers will be walking the halls that are lined with your photographs and making judgments on your style, your taste in colors, and the little scratches and dents that come with a well-loved home.
 Just acknowledging that it won’t be easy is the first step in detaching yourself from the physical house.
 If you need to cry on our shoulder before making the leap, you can do that.

 2. Switch your mindset